Gondolin Security Design¶

 Everything else is dropped before it becomes a real host socket.

-This means: - No arbitrary TCP tunnels - No SSH/SOCKS/VPN/proxy protocols - No custom binary protocols
+This means: - No arbitrary TCP tunnels/NAT - No generic SSH/SOCKS/VPN/proxy protocols (SSH egress is only allowed when explicitly enabled + allowlisted, and is proxied/limited) - No guest-selected custom binary protocols outside explicit mapped targets

 Make the Host the Policy Enforcement Point¶

-Because the host replays HTTP requests via fetch, the host can:
+For HTTP/TLS flows, the host replays requests via fetch, so the host can:

 - Enforce allowlists by hostname